alexst07/shell-plus-plus/docs/docs/lang-basics.md

 ```

 ## Declaration of commands
-Commands are the only thing in seti that is not an object, it means, you can't
+Commands are the only thing in shell++ that is not an object, it means, you can't
 assign a command to a variable

 ```go